A Blog About Topics and Views of Interest to Christians

 I AM THE WAY AND THE TRUTH AND THE LIFE

 In the midst of Judas Iscariot’s treacherous betrayal, Peter’s coming denial of Jesus, and the agony of Gethsemane and the cross that awaited Jesus, he offered words of sublime comfort to His disciples.
 He tells them not to worry (v.
-1) but to believe in the Father and in Him and that He would go to heaven and prepare a place for them (v.
+1) but to believe in the Father and Him and that He would go to heaven and prepare a place for them (v.
 2) and that He would return for them (v.
 3).
 Just as the Holy Spirit prepared their souls in this world, Jesus would go to heaven and prepare a place for their souls in heaven.

-Thomas’ confusion prompted Jesus to make another of His “I am” statements when He said “I am the way and the truth and the life” (v.
+Thomas’ confusion prompted Jesus to make another of His “I am” statements when He said, “I am the way and the truth and the life” (v.
 6).
 In verses 6 and 7, Jesus explains His destination and the way to it.
 Believe in God as the end and believe in Jesus as the way.
 He told them that He was going to the Father in heaven (vv.
 2, 12) and that His disciples (as well as all believers in Him} would join Him there.
 Jesus told them that the only path to the Father in heaven was through Him (v.
 6).
 The knowledge of God was through Jesus by believing in Him as their Lord and Savior.
-Christ alone is the one and only way to salvation and eternal life in heaven with God.
+Christ alone is the only way to salvation and eternal life in heaven with God.

 The three nouns Jesus used in this “I Am” statement are not dependent or subservient to one another.
 Each is a redemptive attribute found in Jesus.
-Though each stands independently, they nevertheless exist and work in unity with one another as the means to the end that is eternal life with God in heaven.
+Though each stands independently, they nevertheless exist and work in unity with one another as the means to the end, that is, eternal life with God in heaven.

 The Way.

 This prophecy is telling of a future kingdom of heaven that will see God come in majesty and glory (v.
-2) and He will come with a vengeance (v.
-4) to save the weak and anxious of heart (vv.
+2), and He will come with a vengeance (v.
+4) to save the weak and anxious of the heart (vv.
 3, 4).
 And the saved will rejoice with joy and singing (v.
 2).

 Isaiah writes that the prophesied Messiah will do more in the coming kingdom.
 “The eyes of the blind shall be opened, and the ears of the deaf unstopped” (v.
 5).
 And “the lame man [will] leap like a deer, and the tongue of the mute sing for joy” (v.
 6).
 This speaks of the miracles that we see in the New Testament.

-Isaiah goes on to state that “a highway shall be there, and it shall be called the Way of Holiness” (v.
+Isaiah states that “a highway shall be there, and it shall be called the Way of Holiness” (v.
 8).
 The Messiah will pave the way for all those who would believe; this highway is made possible by the righteousness of Christ imputed to believers.
 It is clear that this Way of Holiness is the way provided only for believers.
-Isaiah wrote “the unclean shall not pass over it.
+Isaiah wrote, “The unclean shall not pass over it.
 It shall belong to those who walk on the way” (v.
 8).

 The destination for all believers is eternal life in heaven with God.
 And the only way to get to that heavenly end is through Christ, The Way.